morningconsult/docker-credential-vault-login/README.md

 #### Secret Path

-The `auto_auth.method.config` field of the configuration file must contain the key `secret` whose value is the path to the secret where your Docker credentials are kept in your Vault server.
-You can specify just one secret or you can point different registries to different secrets.
+The `auto_auth.method.config` field of the configuration file must contain the *either* the key `secret` whose value is the path to the secret where your Docker credentials are kept in your Vault server *or* the key `secrets` which point different registries to different secrets **BUT NOT BOTH**.

 ##### Single secret for all registries